Quantum Information Processing with Finite Resources -- Mathematical Foundations

 \subtitle{Mathematical Foundations}

 \extrachap{Acknowledgements}

-I was introduced to quantum information theory during my PhD studies in Renato Renner's group at ETH Zurich.
-It is from him that I learned most of what I know about quantum cryptography and smooth entropies.
-Renato also got me interested more generally in finite resource information theory as well as the entropies and other information measures that come along with it.
-He shaped my views on the topic and gave me all the tools I needed to follow my own ideas, and I am immensely grateful for that.
-A particular question that grew out of my PhD studies was whether one can understand smooth entropies in a broader framework of quantum R\'enyi entropies.
-This book now accomplishes this.

-Joining Stephanie Wehner's group at the Centre for Quantum Technologies in Singapore for my postdoctoral studies was probably the best thing I could have done.
-I profited tremendously from interactions with Stephanie and her group about many of the topics covered in this book.
-On top of that, I was also given the freedom to follow my own interests and collaborate with great researchers in Singapore.
-In particular I want to thank Masahito Hayashi for sharing a small part of his profound knowledge of quantum statistics and quantum information theory with me.
-Vincent~Y.~F.\ Tan taught me much of what I know about classical information theory, and I greatly enjoyed talking to him about finite blocklength effects.

 Renato Renner, Mark M.~Wilde, and Andreas Winter encouraged me to write this book.
 It is my pleasure to thank Christopher T.~Chubb and Mark M.~Wilde for carefully reading the manuscript and spotting many typos.
-I want to thank Rupert L.~Frank, Elliott H.~Lieb, Mil\'an Mosonyi, and Renato Renner for many insightful comments and suggestions on an earlier draft.
+I want to further thank Rupert L.~Frank, Elliott H.~Lieb, Mil\'an Mosonyi, and Renato Renner for many insightful comments and suggestions.
 While writing I also greatly enjoyed and profited from scientific discussions with Mario Berta, Fr\'ed\'eric Dupuis, Anthony Leverrier, and Volkher~B.\ Scholz about different aspects of this book.
-I also want to acknowledge support from a University of Sydney Postdoctoral Fellowship as well as the Centre of Excellence for Engineered Quantum Systems in Australia.

-Last but not least, I want to thank my wife Thanh Nguy{\d{\^e}}t for supporting me during this time, even when the writing continued long after the office hours ended.
-I dedicate this book to the memory of my grandfathers, Franz Wagenbach and Giuseppe B.\ Tomamichel, the engineers in the family.
+This arXiv version has a slightly reduced number of typos.
+I removed the ones brought to my attention by Felix Leditzky, David Sutter, Serge Fehr and Roberto Rubboli.
+I am especially thankful to Mil\'an Mosonyi for pointing out an overly optimistic lemma, which has now been removed, and to Navneeth Ramakrishnan and Roberto Rubboli for discussions that helped to exactly specify the range of applicability of an improved triangle inequality for the purified distance.